Injury Benefit is one of the benefits available under the Occupational Injuries Benefit Scheme.

 Social insurance (PRSI) and USC are not charged on Illness Benefit payments

 You should apply for Injury Benefit within 6 weeks of becoming ill, otherwise you may lose this benefit.
-You need an Injury Benefit claim form (IB1) and a medical certificate (MED1).
+Claims for Injury Benefit are normally made on form IB1 (application form for Illness Benefit and Injury Benefit) and accompanying ‘Certificate of Incapacity for Work’ which you get can from your doctor.